Barcelona has plenty of children friendly spaces that are a delight for kids, where the fun can also be guaranteed for adults as well!

 The park has all sorts of rides for the whole family, as well as restaurants and a fantastic viewpoint to enjoy Barcelona at a height of over 500 meters above sea level.

-The Barcelona Aquarium is one of the largest in the world.
+The Barcelona Aquarium is one of the largest aquariums in the world.
 The whole family will find it to be incredibly fun and interesting at the same time.
-The aquarium is home to more than 10,000 specimen that come from the most diverse habitats.
+The aquarium is home to more than 10,000 species that come from the most diverse habitats.

 Here you can engage in the most breathtaking experiences with sharks, such as shark cage diving and diving with sharks.

 The Oceanarium, the aquarium largest space, contains over 4 million litres of water.
 You’ll be able to explore the seafloor and take a walk underwater, through an 80 meter long transparent tunnel.
 The kids will have a blast in the Barcelona Aquarium.